Continuing education (CE) helps nurses provide better patient care

 Opportunities to apply for higher-paying jobs by acquiring new skills.

-Demonstrate to current and possible future employers that you take your job seriously and are always striving for excellence.
+Demonstrate to current and possible future employers that you take your job seriously and strive for excellence.

 Finally, you will enjoy peace of mind and confidence knowing you can offer a gold-star standard of care.